Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Kaluza-Klein reduction and Emergence of momentum gauge fields

 with the new coordinate

-Concerning the kinetic term, the projection on $P_d=0,$ which is valid for the whole geodesic, implies that the geodesic distance from the origin in momentum space is calculated within the submanifold with reduced dimensionality obtained after the reduction.
-Then, it satisfies the differential equation \cite{Synge60}
+Concerning the kinetic term, the projection on $P_d=0,$ which is valid on the whole geodesic, implies that the geodesic distance from the origin in momentum space is evaluated on the corresponding hypersurfaces.
+By analogy with Eq. \eqref{MomGeoDef}, it then satisfies the differential equation \cite{Synge60}

 As a result, the kinetic term is independent of the momentum gauge fields and can be derived solely from the lower-dimensional metric.